bekk/bekk-christmas/post/elm/unpacking-records.md

     }
 ```

-The top-level view function in todomvc defines the top level structure of the view and delegates parts of the model for rendering:
+todomvc's view function defines the top level structure of the view.
+Through varius calls, it delegates parts of the model for rendering:

 ```elm
 view : Model -> Html Msg